refinedev/refine/documentation/docs/api-references/hooks/import-export/useExport.md

 [Refer to ExportButton docs for more detailed information. &#8594][ExportButton]
 :::

-When the user clicks the button, hook fetches all the data in the resource and downloads it as a `csv` file with these contents:
+When the user clicks the button, `triggerExport` fetches all the data in the resource and downloads it as a `csv` file with these contents:

 ```csv title="Posts-2021-06-29-14-40-14.csv"
 id,title,slug,content,status,categoryId,userId